-Our maternity service is still available for all women to access, even in our current health crisis.
+Our maternity service is available to access even during the current health crisis.

-If you would like to have a conversation with a senior member of the midwifery team regarding care during your pregnancy, or the birth of your baby, you can contact a Professional Midwifery Advocate by leaving a message on the following number 01483571122 ext.
+To speak to a senior member of the midwifery team regarding care during your pregnancy or the birth of your baby, you can contact a Professional Midwifery Advocate by leaving a message on the following number 01483571122 ext.
 4706.
-A member of the team will then call you back and agree a time to meet and discuss your care.
+You will be telephoned to to agree an appointment time to discuss your care.

 We have safe arrangements in place to enable us to see women with potential Coronavirus symptoms.